apache/spark/docs/spark-connect-overview.md

 </div>

 <div data-lang="scala"  markdown="1">
-For Scala, we utilize an Ammonite-based REPL that is currently not included by default in the Apache Spark package.
+For the Scala shell, we use an Ammonite-based REPL that is currently not included in the Apache Spark package.

-To set up the new Scala REPL, first download and install [Coursier CLI](https://get-coursier.io/docs/cli-installation).
+To set up the new Scala shell, first download and install [Coursier CLI](https://get-coursier.io/docs/cli-installation).
 Then, install the REPL using the following command in a terminal window:
 {% highlight bash %}
 cs install –-contrib spark-connect-repl